-The input supply (VCC) to the controller must be higher than the UVLO threshold and the EN pin must be higher than its logic threshold for the ADP3180 to begin switching.
-If UVLO is less than the threshold or the EN pin is a logic low, the ADP3180 is disabled.
+The input supply (VCC) to the controller must be higher than the UVLO threshold, and the EN pin must be higher than its logic threshold for the ADP3168 to begin switching.
+If UVLO is less than the threshold or the EN pin is a logic low, the ADP3168 is disabled.
 This holds the PWM outputs at ground, shorts the DELAY capacitor to ground, and holds the ILIMIT pin at ground.

-In the application circuit, the ILIMIT pin should be connected to the $\overline{OD}$ pins of the ADP3418 drivers.
-Because ILIMIT is grounded, this disables the drivers such that both DRVH and DRVL are grounded.
+In the $\overline{\text{OD}}$ pins of the ADP3418 drivers.
+Because ILIMIT is grounded, this disables the drivers so that both DRVH and DRVL are grounded.
 This feature is important to prevent discharging of the output capacitors when the controller is shut off.
 If the driver outputs were not disabled, a negative voltage could be generated on the output due to the high current discharge of the output capacitors through the inductors.